chenyangkang/stemflow/paper/md_paper/paper.md

    index: 4

 date: 20 September 2023
-bibliography: paper.bib
+bibliography: "paper.bib"

 ---

 # Summary

-Stemflow is a user-friendly python package for Adaptive Spatio-Temporal Exploratory Model (AdaSTEM, @Fink:2013) that follows the style of scikit-learn BaseEstimator class [@Pedregosa:2011].
+Stemflow is a user-friendly python package for Adaptive Spatio-Temporal Exploratory Model (AdaSTEM, @fink_adaptive_2013) that follows the style of scikit-learn BaseEstimator class [@pedregosa_scikit-learn_2011].
 It provides one-line model creation, fitting, prediction, and evaluation.
 It implements spatio-temporal train-test-split and cross-validation functions.
 After model training, feature importance could be evaluated with spatio-temporal dynamics.
 Stemflow also provides functions for visualizing ensembles structured in model training and generating GIF file for predicted results to animate the spatio-temporal movement of animal population.

 # Statement of need